 Our Affiliate Organizations

-Utah State University (USU) is a land-grant institution, based in Logan, Utah with nearly 22,000 students.
-Although Utah State started as an agricultural college when it was founded in 1888, the university today offers 230 degrees from 45 departments and 7 colleges.
+Utah State University (USU) is a top, nationally ranked university.
+It is a land-grant institution, based in Logan, Utah with nearly 28,000 students.
+Although Utah State started as an agricultural college when it was founded in 1888, the university today offers 311 degrees from 51 departments and 8 colleges.
 In addition to the classroom-based programs, USU offers classes and degree programs to students throughout the state and the nation through distance education classes and extension programs.

 The National Center on Disability and Access to Education (NCDAE) improves educational services for all students through distance learning technologies.
 The Center's two Institutes monitor and promote distance education policies and practices that enhance the lives of people with disabilities and their families.
 Center activities include the identification of effective technology-enhanced personnel development practices, policy monitoring and development, information dissemination, and research on distance education and technology-based programs and policies.

-The Center for Technical Assistance for Excellence in Special Education (TAESE) is based at the Center for Persons with Disabilities at the Emma Eccles Jones College of Education and Human Services at Utah State University.
-TAESE is the organization that administers the Utah Professional Development Network, the TASK12 education interpreter training and certification program, the national Dispute Resolution Consortium, and a variety of other State contracts and technical assistance agreements.
+The Center for Technical Assistance for Excellence in Special Education (TAESE) is based at the Institute for Disability Research, Policy & Practice at the Emma Eccles Jones College of Education and Human Services at Utah State University.
+TAESE is the organization that administers the TASK12 education interpreter training and certification program, the national Dispute Resolution Consortium, and a variety of other State contracts and technical assistance agreements.